nasa/astrobee_android/build_essential_apks.md

 The `build_essential_apks.sh` script will build 8 of the core APKs, 1 of the test APKs, and the example APK.
 There are 2 APKs that aren't build from this script -- the set orientation APK and the royale viewer.
-These 2 APKs can be found on `volar` in `/home/p-free-flyer/free-flyer/FSW/hlp_files/apks`
+These 2 APKs can be found on `hivemind` in `/home/p-astrobee/astrobee/FSW/hlp_files/apks`

-Before building the essential APKs, please check `volar` to see if the APKs have already been built.
+Before building the essential APKs, please check `hivemind` to see if the APKs have already been built.
 If they have, you can copy them to your computer and skip to the install section.